Skip to main content

 Darwin

-Stroll the Darwin Waterfront Precinct for wave pools, beachside dining, and laid-back vibes, or catch a movie under the stars at Deckchair Cinema.
-Dive into culture at the Darwin Aboriginal Art Fair and explore the city’s WWII history at the Bombing of Darwin experience on Stokes Hill Wharf.
-Darwin is the perfect gateway to the Top End’s wild landscapes, with Litchfield and Kakadu National Parks just a short drive away, offering easy access to some of Australia’s most spectacular natural wonders.
+From fiery orange sunsets and contemporary street art to vibrant markets and national park escapes; Darwin is Australia’s northern gem with a tropical heart.
+Stroll the Darwin Waterfront Precinct for wave pools, beachside dining, and laid-back vibes or catch a film under the stars at Deckchair Cinema.
+Discover Aboriginal culture with a day trip to the Tiwi Islands or explore the city’s WWII history at the Bombing of Darwin experience on Stokes Hill Wharf.
+Darwin is the perfect gateway to the Top End’s huge landscapes and beautiful wildlife with Litchfield, Kakadu, and Nitmiluk National Parks just a drive away; offering easy access to some of Australia’s most spectacular natural wonders.

 Kings Canyon